cmdalbem/portfolio/src/pages/meu-corre/index.md

 The winner concept was the "Financial Strava", a kind of app that would merge the popular sports-tracking app Strava with the specificities of their work as delivery workers.
 The user would add their earnings and expenses to the app, which would help them track their daily and weekly goals and calculate some personal performance metrics.

-What was amazing about this idea was the potential to understand their work at scale, which could be fed back to the workers as dashboards and reports to maximize their earnings: which platforms paid better and what were the best times to work.

 <jumbo caption="In one of the last steps of the Sprint we voted on our favorite features and the team created a storyboard with the key interactions.
 From here I'd create an interactive prototype to test with real users.">
     <img src="./designsprint.png"/>
 </jumbo>